yizhouzhao/STAT222-DeepLearning/README.md

 # STAT222-DeepLearning
-This repository is for a master's capstone course in statistics at UC Berkeley.
-The project is a lung cancer classification task.
+This repository is for a statistics master's capstone course  at UC Berkeley.
+We are analyzing CT scans of lungs to make cancerous and non-cancerous classifications.